A PARADIGM SHIFT IN WORSHIP

 24 “God is Spirit, and those who worship Him must worship in spirit and truth.”
 (NKJV).

-Beloved, seek not just to worship God in a holy and beautiful place, but to also worship God with a pure heart and clean hands, in spirit and truth, and according to the revelation of God given by the Holy Spirit in the New Testament, for that is what matters most to God when it comes to worship.
+Beloved, seek not just to worship God in a holy and beautiful place, but to also worship God with a pure heart and clean hands, in spirit and truth, and according to the revelation of God in Christ Jesus and that which was given to the early apostles of Christ by the Holy Spirit in the New Testament.
+This what matters most to God when it comes to worship.

 Prayer: My Dear Heavenly Father, thank You for opening my eyes of understanding to the new shift in worship under the New Covenant.
-Help me Lord to seek to worship You in spirit and truth, and not according to the letters of old, in Jesus’ name.
+My Dear Holy Spirit, teach and help me daily to worship God in spirit and truth, and not according to the letters of old, in Jesus’ name.
 Amen.